paf31/purescript-book/text/chapter2.md

 Other options for installing the PureScript compiler include:

-- Via NPM: `npm install -g PureScript`.
+- Via NPM: `npm install -g purescript`.
 - Building the compiler from source.
 Instructions can be found on the PureScript website.

 ## Installing Tools